johnreynolds3d/felixinutero/README.md

 ## Installation

-  1. Clone the repository or download the ZIP and extract the files
+  1. Clone this repository
-  2. Open a terminal and cd into the source directory
       ```
+      # git clone git@github.com:johnreynolds3d/felixinutero.git
+      ```
+  2.  cd into the source directory
+      ```
       # cd felixinutero
       ```
-  3. Run
+  3. Run the following command to start a server on port 8000
       ```
       # python -m SimpleHTTPServer 8000
       ```
-      to start a server on port 8000
-  4. Open your web browser of choice (tested on Chrome) and enter the URL 'localhost:8000'; that should get you to the home page.
+  4. Open your web browser of choice (tested on Chrome) and enter the URL 'localhost:8000'; that should get you to the home page

-Many of the pages are interactive: try the WASD keys, or move around with the cursor (or your finger on a touchscreen).
+Many of the pages are interactive; try the WASD keys, or move around with the cursor (or your finger on a touchscreen).
 Enjoy!